pforret/saild/README.md

   saild install
 * use saild check to check if this script is ready to execute and what values the options/flags are saild check
-* use saild env to generate an example .env file saild env > .env
+* use saild env to generate an example .env file (for this script) saild env > .env
 * use saild update to update to the latest version saild update